USC Hybrid High School

-Project Manager: Richard Berliner, AIA, NCARB, LEEP AP
+Project Manager: Richard Berliner, AIA, NCARB, LEED AP

 Berliner Architects designed the home of USC Hybrid High, a new high school developed by the USC Rossier School of Education.
 The 15,000 square foot space is a conversion of office space located at 350 S. Figueroa Street in Downtown Los Angeles.